 We’ll start Phase 2 treatment once your child gets all their permanent adult teeth.
 The goal of Phase 2 treatment is to improve the health, function, and aesthetics of your child’s smile.
 In other words, we focus on the complete package to ensure your child has the best shot at maintaining a healthy, attractive smile for life.

-When your child is done with orthodontic treatment, we’ll give them a retainer that they’ll need to wear for the rest of their life.
-While each patient is different, eventually your child will reach a point where they’ll only have to wear their orthodontic retainer at night to maintain their perfect smile.
+When your child is done with orthodontic treatment, we’ll give them a retainer that they’ll need to wear as instructed.

 Our orthodontists in Fort Wayne, IN, and surrounding areas are accepting new patients.
 To schedule an appointment and learn if your child is a candidate for two-phase orthodontic treatment, please call Parrish Orthodontics at (260) 447-2568.
 You may also fill out our online contact form and someone from our team will reach out to you soon.